bobosola/OSTerrain50-SimpleBinary/README.md

 * a header section
 * a data section

+Addresses and elevation values are stored in little-endian byte order.

 The file sig is``OSTerrain50`` as 11 bytes.
 This is for simple confirmation of the correct file type.

 The header follows the sig.
-It contains 91 contiguous blocks of 402 bytes, each one representing the full set of 100km² grids from SV to JM, going west to east then south to north as per the OS grid pattern.
+It contains 91 contiguous blocks of 402 bytes, each one representing the full set of 100km² grids from SV to JM, going west to east and south to north as per the OS grid pattern.
 Each block contains:

 * a two-byte 100km² grid identifier (SV etc.)
 * 100 four-byte data address placeholders

 The inclusion of the grid identifier is primarily for use with the included 010 Editor template to help navigate the ouput file.

-The 100 address placeholders within a header grid block are ordered W to E then S to N. They may contain anything from 0 to 100 data addresses depending on how many 10km² OS data files are available for that grid.
+The 100 address placeholders within a header grid block are ordered W to E and S to N. They may contain anything from 0 to 100 data addresses depending on how many 10km² OS data files are available for that grid.
 If no data file exists then the data address is left blank.
 Each populated address points to a data block containg elevation values.

 <b>Example:</b> the header looks like this (with pipe symbols added for visual clarity which do not exist in the binary).
 Both the addresses and the blanks are 4 bytes long.
 Grid SV has only four data files: SV80, SV81, SV90, SV91.
 Their data addresses are stored as shown below: